 Long ago, I asked my father, a Spokane minister, whether I should follow his steps into the ministry or turn to public service.
 He advised service.
-Today, after graduating from Central Washington University in Ellensburg, and working for the Washington Attorney General, the Federal Trade Commission, and the Washington State Senate, I am
+Today, after graduating from Central Washington University in Ellensburg, and working for the Washington Attorney General, the Federal Trade Commission, and the Washington State Senate, I am serving my third term on the King County Council.
+At 46, I am a candidate for the U.S. Senate because I want to fight for hardworking middle class families, for our children, and for seniors.

-I have tried to live a life of service in my job, as a husband and father of three, and in my community as a volunteer school tutor, a lay minister for Operation Nightwatch working to help young people get off the streets, as a coach, and as a volunteer hospital chaplain for the terminally ill.
+I have tried to live a life of service in my job, as a husband and father of three, and in my community as a volunteer school tutor, a lay minister for Operation Nightwatch working to help young people get off the streets, as a coach, and as a volunteer hospital chaplain for the terminally III.